 We have 5 children in the family and each has a determination of their own menu.
 My ally in veganism is 13-year-old daughter Nora, her main motivation is not to hurt animals.
 The rest of the family are also happy to choose non-vegan dishes, but I've got everyone used to the daily meals of legumes, vegetables, cereals, soy foods and salads, and only occasionally in our homes are the top dishes that vegans would sniff about.
 I believe that everyone has to make their own choices naturally, I can help and support.

-I find a step-by-step approach more correct.
-Slowly reduce the amount of nutrition of meat, fish, dairy products and experiment with various vegan dishes.
-Nowadays there are fantastic possibilities – there are so many different sources of information about recipes, I myself am inspired by these blogs, as well as the offer in stores is expanding, it remains only to start and introduce various new traditions in my kitchen.
-For those who do not feel fed without the taste of meat, soy and legumes products are a good choice, which with the help of spices are really able to compensate for meat.
-We've done experiments on our friends who thought they were eating mince sauce but actually had a 100% vegan dinner.
+A step-by-step approach seems more correct to me.
+Slowly reduce the amount of nutrition for meat, fish, dairy products and experiment with various vegan dishes.
+Nowadays there are fantastic opportunities – there are so many different sources of information about recipes, I myself get inspired by these blogs, as well as in stores the offer is expanding, it remains only to start and introduce various new traditions in my kitchen.
+For those who do not feel eaten without the taste of meat, a good choice is soy and legume products, which with the help of spices are really able to compensate for meat.
+We've conducted experiments on our friends who thought they were eating minced meat sauce but actually had a 100% vegan dinner.

-I am glad if someone gradually reduces the consumption of meat by half, rather than suddenly trying the vegan way of life of a week and then proudly declares that it is not for him.
-I recommend choosing vegan cosmetics, household chemicals and other everyday items as much as possible, but you don't have to be vegan to do that.
+I'm glad if someone gradually halves their meat consumption instead of suddenly trying a week's vegan lifestyle and then proudly declaring that it's not for him.
+I recommend choosing vegan cosmetics, household chemicals and other everyday goods as much as possible, but you don't necessarily have to be vegan to do so.

 Be safe, creative and let's protect nature and animals!